YuJ-Li/Satellite_Operations_Services_Optimizer/README.md

 YYYY-MM-DD HH:MM:SS
 ```

+The scheduling for the following 48 hours will then appear in the table below

 ![](https://github.com/YuJ-Li/Satellite_Operations_Services_Optimizer/blob/main/demo/data.png)

-The scheduling for the following 48 hours will then appear in the table